 Individuals who have experienced sexual assault may often have certain terms they prefer to use to describe themselves and the assault in the aftermath of sexual violence.
-Some people prefer the term victim, while others prefer the term survivor.
+Some people prefer the term sexual assault victim, while others prefer the term sexual assault survivor.

 There is no wrong answer when it comes to the term you feel best describes your experience after an incident of sexual assault.
 If you have a preferred term, please let our attorneys know.

 The content on this page uses both these terms intermittently, and neither is intended to discount or invalidate any individual’s experience.